noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  0.5
  1.0
 ```
+Note, [`range`](https://docs.julialang.org/en/v1/base/math/#Base.range) returns a specialized array that optimizes storage, therefore we have to use `collect` to get a standard array.
 We can now do operations on a vector in the usual fashion:
 ```julia-repl
 julia> v * 2